astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

     % git pull

-If there are modified files reported, your best option (which will destory any local file changes)
+If there are modified files reported, your best option (which *will destroy* any local file changes you made):

     % git fetch --all
     % git reset --hard origin/master

+**ADVANCED OPTION**: This is not a `git` workshop, but if you want to keep your file modifications, you can commit your modified files to the git repository  and then create a new branch from the current version on the github server:

+    % git commit -a `Save my modified files`
+    % git fetch origin
+    % git checkout -b workshop-master origin/master

+Probably overkill unless you already use `git` regularly.

+### Updating a ZIP downloaded directory

-If you used the (disfavored) *Download ZIP* option, you will have to do that again and overwrite the original directory you had.
+If you don't have `git` installed and used the (disfavored) *Download ZIP* option, you will have to do that again and overwrite the original directory you had.

 ## 2. Double-checking your Conda environment